 CanSORT also develops and evaluates interventions to improve cancer care including decision tools for patients and clinicians and dissemination strategies to more quickly move research results to the provider community.

 CanSORT’s research portfolio of federally and internally funded research is over $15M.
-Our major sponsors include the National Cancer Institute, the American Cancer Society, and the University of Michigan Comprehensive Cancer Center.
+Our major sponsors include the National Cancer Institute, the American Cancer Society, and the University of Michigan Rogel Cancer Center.